AlexKeyCodes/macos_setup/README.md

 I doubt anyone will actually use this, but if you do please read through the script before running it!
 Don't run random scripts from the internet :)

-P.S - This doesn't include terminal or text editor setup.
+P.S. - This doesn't include terminal or text editor setup.
 Please see my [terminal repo](https://github.com/AlexKeyCodes/terminal) and [neovim repo](https://github.com/AlexKeyCodes/neovim)

 ## Quick Start